 - 300 g kent pumpkin seeded, peeled and cut into 3cm chunks

 - 2 tbsp avocado oil or extra virgin olive oil

 - 1 tsp ground turmeric

 - 1 tbsp chopped lemongrass

 - 1 tbsp freshly grated ginger

 - Greek style natural yogurt to serve

-While vegetables are roasting pop the lentils, stock, thyme and ginger into a large heavy-based saucepan.
+- While vegetables are roasting pop the lentils, stock, lemongrass and ginger into a large heavy-based saucepan.
 Cover with a lid and bring to a simmer over a medium heat.
 Once simmering, remove the lid and cook uncovered for about 30 mins, or until lentils are tender

 - Once vegetables are roasted, add them to the cooked lentil mixture and simmer for another 5 mins